 - Cook the quinoa according to package instructions.

-- Mix the rest of the ingredients except for the spinach, green peas, and the rice flour in a big pot.
+- Mix the rest of the ingredients except for the spinach, green peas, and rice flour in a big pot.
 Cover with water.

 - Simmer until the potatoes are tender.